jufis/docker-rest-server/README.md

 #Sample docker rest server
-This is a sample app inheriting from spring boot to create a REST service in order to be used from the docker-rest-client repository.
+This is a sample server app inheriting from spring boot to create a REST service in order to be used from the docker-rest-client repository.

-It uses the alexecollins [docker-maven-plugin](https://github.com/alexec/docker-maven-plugin "docker-maven-plugin") to create a docker image on package mvn target.
+It uses the rhuss excelenet [docker-maven-plugin](https://github.com/rhuss/docker-maven-plugin "rhuss docker-maven-plugin") to build/start/stop/push/check logs a docker image.

-It assumes a local docker-registry running on port 5000.
+It assumes you run a local docker-registry running on port 5000.

 When packaging using maven the docker container extracted is TAGed as follows: